-- 1/4 cup of honey (or other sweetener, such as maple syrup))
+- 1/4 cup honey (or other sweetener, such as maple syrup))

-- 3 tablespoons of butter, melted (vegetable shortening or coconut oil works too, or leave it out for a low-fat version)
+- 3 tablespoons unsalted butter, melted (or ghee, vegetable shortening, or coconut oil, or leave it out for a lower-fat version)

 - 2 very ripe bananas

-- 1 cup of semi-sweet chocolate chips, walnuts, or dried fruit (optional)
+- 1 cup semi-sweet chocolate chips, walnuts, or dried fruit (optional)

 - Mix all the wet ingredients together in a bowl until well blended.

-- Now add dry ingredients and mix well again.
+- Aadd dry ingredients to the wet ingredients and mix well again.

-- Bake for 45 minutes, or until a toothpick comes out clean from the middle of the loaf.
-If you’re making muffins, cut the time to 25 minutes.
+- Bake for 45 minutes or until a toothpick comes out clean from the middle of the loaf.
+If you’re making muffins, change the baking time to 25 minutes.